 | Commercial Umbrella | Extends GL + Auto + Employers Liability above underlying.
 Required by venues + large client contracts. | $800-$3,500/year for $1M-$5M umbrella |

-General Liability vs Production Package — the most-confused distinction
+General Liability vs Production Package — what's the difference?

 Entertainment business owners commonly confuse standing-business General Liability with the per-production Production Insurance Package — they cover completely different exposures, are bought on different schedules, and the GL won't pay most production claims.